fitzoh/jvm-monitoring-workshop/10-remote-infra/README.md

 5. Build a dashboard with HTTP latency
    * Alert when an instance does bad things
    * Add an annotation to show when chaos events happen
-6. Add a blackbox exporter configuration to hit the public endpoint for the application ?